Home » Recipes » Desserts » Pastries

 The crispy pastry is made from deep-fried dough filled with nothing but air and coated with cinnamon sugar and honey.
 They are slightly sweet and crunchy and light, perfect for a quick snack, dessert, or an appetizer.
 Usually, they are served as dessert, but there are many savory versions.

-• Refrigerate: Put leftover sopapillas in an airtight container and they will stay fresh at room temperature for two days or in the fridge for four days.
+• Room temp: Put leftover sopapillas in an airtight container and they will stay fresh at room temperature for two days or in the fridge for four days.
+But in the fridge the will lose their crispiness.

 • Freezing: Store carefully in a solid container that is freezer-safe to keep them from getting crushed.
 They can stay frozen for two months.